 A Meal to Remember

-Firmly high-end with a fresh, quirky delivery, Born and Raised steakhouse in Little Italy has wow-factor.
-The panelled interior with brass light fixtures is reminiscent of an art deco luxury liner but the hip-hop artists framed on the walls keep it in the current decade as do the tuxedo-clad waiters sporting Converse running shoes.
+Firmly high-end with a fresh, quirky delivery, Born and Raised Steakhouse in Little Italy has wow factor.
+The panelled interior with brass light fixtures is reminiscent of an Art Deco luxury liner.
+Still, the hip-hop artists framed on the walls keep it in the current decade, as do the tuxedo-clad waiters sporting Converse running shoes.
 Service is excellent, outdone only by the food.
-The steak was by far the best I have ever eaten and the combination of anchovy oil, hot pepper flakes and parmesan elevated broccoli to edible art.
+The steak was by far the best I have ever eaten, and the combination of anchovy oil, hot pepper flakes and parmesan elevated broccoli to edible art.
 The prime rib was so tender it melted in your mouth.

 Header image: James Blank